 Forms of Hubba Bubba

-As mentioned above, in some places, you can get Hubba Bubba in chunk form or strip form, or even tape form.
+As mentioned above, in some places, you can get Hubba Bubba in chunk form or strip form, or even tape form and it once was even sold as a soda!
 There have been times that the gum has also been sold as chunks even in the current bubble gum market and the crystal form that is sold in a jug persists in some countries as well.

 Gums like this that are harder to chew are often sold in smaller size pieces but Hubba Bubba has not strayed far from their roots.
 They have continued to sell packs that offer large chunks of gum even if they are individually wrapped.
 This is one of the hallmarks of the brand since they still advertise the bubble creation potential of the product.
 If you love to blow bubbles, you need to pick this bubble gum.
 You will get the right material to work with to create the best bubbles ever.